mahiii9-hub/CS-201-project/README.md

-# CS-201-project
-This repository contains my CS201 final project developed in C++.
-It demonstrates the application of programming fundamentals including functions, control structures, and modular design.
+Cpp-PROGRESSIVE-PROJECTS

+This repository contains my progressive C++ projects for the CS201 course.
+The projects demonstrate core programming concepts and will be updated as I continue working on them.

+Status

+🚧 In Progress

+Author

+Malaika Aiman